Presbyopia is caused by a loss of elasticity in the eye’s crystalline lens.

 Intraocular implanted lenses available from New Eyes, such as ReSTOR®, Crystallens®,TECNIS® Multifocal, and the new Symfony IOL can significantly reduce blurriness associated with presbyopia.
 Our IOL options are also very effective in treating presbyopia and restoring both distance and near vision after cataract surgery.

 - ReSTOR® IOL

-The ReSTOR® IOL is a unique technological innovation that can provide you with enhanced image quality and a fill range of vision – near, far and everywhere in between.
+The ReSTOR® IOL is a unique technological innovation that can provide you with enhanced image quality and an extended range of near and far vision.

 - TECNIS® Multifocal

-The advanced TECNIS® Multifocal is an implantable lens that provides patients with high-quality vision at most distances and in any light condition.
+The advanced TECNIS® Multifocal IOL provides patients with high-quality vision at distance, the closest near vision, and in most lighting conditions.

 Crystalens® is the accommodating lens that moves and flexes, in response to ciliary muscle contractions in the eye much like our natural lens.
 These contractions drive forward movements of the lens so the eye can maintain a clear image as it focuses on intermediate and far objects.

 Request More Information on Presbyopia Treatment